-We are currently based out of Provence, so our cost to get to the Alps was a two-hour drive, a tank of gas and a highway toll.
-Of course, if you are flying in from far away, you’ll have to factor in the additional cost and time.
+Because we are currently based out of Provence, our cost to get to the French Alps was a two-hour drive, a tank of gas and a highway toll.
+But, of course, if you are flying in from far away, you’ll have to factor in the additional cost and time.

 Where we stayed:

-We split our time between two different locations.
+We split our time in the French Alps between two different locations.
 The first week we rented a gorgeous chalet near the town of La Roche-des-Arnauds.
 It was a spacious three-bedroom house and somewhat secluded.
 Our backyard was an entire mountain and a forest.

-The second week, we stayed in an Alpine village called Puy-Saint-Eusèbe near the town of Gap, in a holiday apartment.
-Here we had a few more neighbours and amazing views of Lake Serre-Ponçon and the surrounding Alps.
+And the second week, we stayed in an Alpine village called Puy-Saint-Eusèbe near the town of Gap, in a holiday apartment.
+As opposed to our first week, here we had a few more neighbours.
+We also had amazing views of Lake Serre-Ponçon and the surrounding French Alps.

 Each place cost us less than €60/night for our accommodations and both places were fully furnished and equipped holiday homes.

-If all you want to do is ski, then staying at a ski resort will make sense for you but costs will be higher.
+If all you want to do is ski in the French Alps, then staying at a ski resort will make sense for you but costs will be higher.
 Because we like to do many different activities, we prefer to rent accomodations from private owners in towns or villages.
 You can even negotiate your rate sometimes.
 There is something for every budget.

 Our food costs were no different than when we are at home.
 We brought all of our groceries with us, did not eat a single meal out.
-This was mostly due to the inconvenience of leaving our secluded place the first week and the fact that the only pizza place in the second very tiny town (population 123) was closed for Christmas.
-We were quite happy to be away from any hustle and bustle.
+This was mostly due to the inconvenience of leaving our secluded and snowed in place the first week.
+Also, the only pizza place in the second very tiny town (population 123) was closed for Christmas.
+But we were quite happy to be away from any hustle and bustle.
 Plus we love cooking.

 Activities we did and costs: